MinaStormcloud/Spindl_APL/README.md

 Now the application is ready to run.
 When Swagger starts up, backend data is passed to the frontend solution through the API.
 If running https projects returns error messages, try these commands in the Command Prompt: "dotnet dev-certs https --clean", "dotnet dev-certs https --trust".
 Install the new certificates and run the application.

-The default data is provided by a database seeding file, so in order to access the data, the back end code must be running in Visual Studio before the front end part of the project is started.
-The SQL Server Object Explorer in Visual Studio shows what has been stored in the data tables.
-Select View > Server Explorer to access them.
-Expand the folders to locate the data tables associated with the application.

 *******

 VISUAL STUDIO CODE: